Certificate of Community Preparedness and Disaster Management (CPDM)

 If you still want to learn more about the program, please feel free to use the navigation links below or send us an email at email@example.com.
 If you have any questions about the application process, please contact Kim Sieler at firstname.lastname@example.org.

-If you would like to personally speak with our Program Director (Bill Gentry), give him a call at (919) 966-4228 or email him at firstname.lastname@example.org.
+If you would like to personally speak with our Program Director (Bill Gentry), email him at email@example.com to schedule a call or meeting.

 Whatever you decide — best of luck to you in your career and keep up the great work you’re doing.
 Disaster education programs are up and coming, so when you decide you are ready to take the next step — the University of North Carolina will be waiting to hear from you!